The Lake Superior Circle Tour is one of those great road trips that you always hear about.

 The Eagle Harbor Lighthouse Station probably has the best display of the lighthouse keepers quarters on the lake.

-Copper Harbour is a very scenic ride though winding tree covered roads so it is highly recommended that you take the trip out there for a night.
+Copper Harbour is a very scenic ride through winding tree-covered roads along the Keweenaw Peninsula so it is highly recommended that you take the trip out there for a night.

 When visiting Copper Harbor, it's definitely worth taking a drive to the high lookout.